iNavFlight/inav-nightly/README.md

 # INAV dev builds

-This repo hosts releases with pre-release inav firmware.
+This repository hosts pre-release builds of inav firmware.

 For issues, use the iNavFlight/inav repository.